coveo-labs/web-scraper-helper/docs/howto.md

    ![Developer Tools](./devtools.png)

-1. Find a Web Scraping tab (like show on the screenshot above)
+1. Find a Web Scraping tab (like shown on the screenshot below)

    ![Web Scraper panel](./panel.png)